Galeries Lafayette sells LaSer stake to BNP Paribas

-PARIS (Reuters) - French unlisted department store group Galeries Lafayette has agreed to sell its half of loss-making consumer credit company LaSer Cofinoga to joint venture partner BNP Paribas (BNPP.PA), it said on Wednesday.
+PARIS, Sept 19 (Reuters) - French unlisted department store group Galeries Lafayette has agreed to sell its half of loss-making consumer credit company LaSer Cofinoga to joint venture partner BNP Paribas, it said on Wednesday.

 The move is aimed at simplifying the ownership structure of LaSer over the long term while Galeries Lafayette wants to concentrate on expanding its store chain through acquisitions, particularly in China.

-“Galeries Lafayette group plans to continue its commercial agreement with LaSer over the very long-term and remain its favored partner,” Galeries Lafayette said.
+“Galeries Lafayette group plans to continue its commercial agreement with LaSer over the very long-term and remain its favoured partner,” Galeries Lafayette said.